springfall2008/batpred/README.md

 The output is a prediction of the battery levels and import and export amounts.

 Optionally it can also predict the results based on different target battery charge levels (SOC) for up to 8 slots and suggest the best option to use.
+This is based on a rough cost of imports and exports or the energy pricing data (from Octopus or manually configured).
+The solar forecast used is the central scenario from Solcast but you can also add weighting to the 10% (worst case) scenario, the default is 20% weighting to this.
-This is based on a rough cost of imports and exports or the pricing from the Octopus Energy plugin The calculation can be adjusted with a safety margin (minimum battery level, extra amount to add and pence threshold).
+The calculation can be adjusted with a safety margin (minimum battery level, extra amount to add and pence threshold).
 You can also have the target SOC automatically programmed into the inverter for the next day based on the calculation.

-Optionally Octopus energy pricing data can be used to indentify and programme charging windows
+Energy pricing data from Octopus (metric_octopus_import) or manually (rates_import) can be used to indentify and programme charging windows.
-<caution> - This has not been fully tested on Agile yet, only on a single day/night rate - needs checking

 To install: